 Learn to code for free and get a job at Google or Facebook by taking advantage of Stanford’s computer science curriculum online

 I worked at Google for two years and studied at Stanford for three years.
 Recently I discovered a secret: Stanford, the #1 computer science school in the nation, is giving away its core computer science curriculum for free online.
-The timing is perfect for learning to code, software engineers are more in demand than ever with starting salaries that exceed $170k per year and higher-end engineers getting paid close to $500k per year.
+Timing is perfect for learning to code, software engineers are more in demand than ever with starting salaries that exceed $170k per year and higher-end engineers getting paid close to $500k per year.

 If you want to break into tech or just want to learn to code, take an insider’s look at how you can obtain these highly desirable skills in less than 1 year, for free, and at your own pace.